wakeful-answer/vigilant-journey/docs/Special-Programs.md

     - Chaos Non Musica
     - Noisebath PH
   date: Sunday, October 27
+  time: 16:25 - 17:10
   venue: Lawton Underpass
   desc:
     - "Two scenes collide in a notoriously dangerous underpass avoided by most pedestrians who would rather play real-life Frogger than risk getting mugged at knifepoint.
-Newly renovated, with its grime-caked tiled surfaces haphazardly scrubbed and its inhabitants dehumanized and evicted, the underpass is slowly regaining the trust of the commuters it terrified in the past."
+Newly renovated, with its grime-caked tiled surfaces haphazardly scrubbed and its inhabitants evicted and dehumanized, the underpass is slowly regaining the trust of the commuters it terrified in the past."
     - "In this program, two communities — the Bali-based DIY noise festival Chaos Non Musica and Manila-based experimental collective Noisebath PH — square off to once again disrupt the area’s foot traffic and jolt passersby out of their 9-to-5 stupor with their careful selection of guttural growls and banshee screams, skull-drilling skronks and grating waves of static."
 ---